silverfoxlabs/secure-defaults/README.md

 #### How it works
 ---

-Using ```Asymmetric Encryption``` , ```secure_defaults``` creates an asymmetric key using one of the supported key types, and uses that key to encrypt your data using a symmetric encryption algorithm (for performance reasons, especially when working with blobs of data).
+Using ```Asymmetric Encryption``` , ```secure_defaults``` creates an asymmetric key using one of the supported key types to encrypt your data, however, it uses a function in the Security.framework that produces a symmetric key and encrypts with that (for performance reasons, especially when working with blobs of data).

 ***Supports:***